1996–97 Port Vale F.C. season: First Division

-The season started poorly, with just two wins in the opening thirteen games, and protests began to develop against Chairman Bill Bell and his selling policy.
-A decent October, with wins over Wolverhampton Wanderers at Molineux and Birmingham City at home, was followed by a winless November – in which midfielder Jan Jansson became the first Swede to play for the club, when he arrived on loan from IFK Norrköping.
-A run of four consecutive victories in December showed the squad's potential however.
+The season started poorly, with just two wins in the opening 13 games, and protests began to develop against Chairman Bill Bell and his selling policy.
+On 2 October, Vale defeated Queens Park Rangers at Loftus Road by two goals to one as Rudge experimented with a 4–5–1 formation with Stewart Talbot in place of a striker.
+A decent October, with wins over Wolverhampton Wanderers at Molineux and Birmingham City at home, was followed by a winless November – in which midfielder Jan Jansson became the first Swede to play for the club when he arrived on loan from IFK Norrköping.
+However, a run of four consecutive victories in December showed the squad's potential.
 Tony Naylor put a hat-trick past Charlton Athletic in a 3–1 win at The Valley on 14 December.
-The following week Vale pulled Norwich City apart in a 6–1 win – Martin Foyle and Stewart Talbot both claiming braces, before the run was topped off with a 1–0 win over Manchester City in front of over 30,000 people at Maine Road.
+After the match he said he actually hated playing as a lone striker but conceded that "it worked ok today".
+The following week Vale pulled Norwich City apart in a 6–1 win – Martin Foyle and Stewart Talbot both claiming braces.
+The run was topped off with a 1–0 win over Manchester City in front of over 30,000 people at Maine Road.
 Meanwhile, O'Reilly was loaned out to Macclesfield Town to gain experience.

-Vale's form tailed off, and on 19 January they managed to go from 4–0 up against Queens Park Rangers at half-time to finish the game drawn 4–4.
+Vale's form tailed off, and on 19 January, they managed to go from 4–0 up against Queens Park Rangers at half-time to finish the game drawn 4–4, with Jermaine Holwyn scoring an own goal on his debut.
 In February, Rudge spent £75,000 to bring Dutch midfielder Rogier Koordes in from Telstar.
-However he had to suffer the departure of winger Steve Guppy, who was sold to top-flight Leicester City for £850,000.
-Despite the loss, the "Valiants" marched on, as a late spurt of form saw them win four straight games to stand a great chance of reaching the play-offs with just three games to go.
-In April, O'Reilly was moved on to Southport, having not appeared in the Vale first team.
+On 23 February, Vale recorded a 2–1 win away at Birmingham City after putting in a "disciplined if unspectacular performance" as they came from a goal down following Paul Devlin's eighth-minute penalty – Glover made up for giving away the penalty by scoring the winning goal.
+However, it was Steve Guppy's last game for the club, who was sold to Premier League side Leicester City for £850,000.
+On 31 March, a brace from Lee Mills secured a 2–1 home win over Tranmere Rovers.
+A late spurt of form saw them win four straight games to stand a great chance of reaching the play-offs with just three games to go.
+O'Reilly was moved to Southport in April, having not appeared in the Vale first-team.
+On 12 April, Vale beat Oldham Athletic 3–2 thanks to a goal from Mills and two from Naylor, leaving the club in the play-off places with three games left.
+Captain Neil Aspin correctly theorised that "this may be the best chance we ever have of reaching the play-offs".
 Rivals Stoke City managed to dampen Vale's hopes by easing to a 2–0 victory at the Victoria Ground.
-More damaging though was the defeat at home to Wolves and a final day draw with eventual play-off winners Crystal Palace at Selhurst Park.
+More damaging, though, was the defeat at home to Wolves and a final-day draw with eventual play-off winners Crystal Palace at Selhurst Park.